 “A child wearing the same dirty clothes for days on end?
 That may not necessarily be evidence of neglect,” offers Chapple.
 “It could just mean their washing machine is broken.”
 In other words, how can you really know what’s abuse or just a weird circumstance?

 Chapple and Smith say it’s not a caller’s job to determine whether abuse or neglect occurred.
-Rather, their job most often is to provide observations and information that help workers keep an eye on certain families or corroborate other people’s claims.
+Rather, their job most often is to provide observations and information to CPS that helps social workers keep an eye on certain families or corroborate other people’s claims.
 So if you think there’s a legitimate reason to call CPS, do so, and let the experts decide whether the conditions are severe enough to warrant intervention.

 A Call to Child Protective Services Doesn’t Always Initiate an Immediate Investigation

 Per Chapple, Los Angeles County DCFS receives about 200,000 calls a year but only investigates about 150,000 of them.
 It’s not because there are too many calls and not enough resources.
 It’s because the workers are trained professionals who know when a report requires action.
 They will discuss the case with the caller, explaining whether or not an investigation will follow, and why.

 “Maybe it isn’t something that warrants intrusion into people’s lives,” Smith says.
 “Part of the job of someone answering the phone is to educate the caller.”
 So calling CPS, even if it doesn’t end in an investigation, can help educate and empower you for the future.